yvelikova/axway-open-docs/content/en/docs/apim_relnotes/20200530_apimgr_relnotes.md

 ```
 ./update_configuration_studio.sh /opt/Axway-7.7/
 ```

+If you had applied any modifications to the `configurationstudio.ini` file, you must reapply them after upgrade.

 {{< alert title="Note" color="primary" >}}You must execute the update script using the same user who installed Configuration Studio.